syncfusion-content/flutter-docs/Flutter/linear-gauge/linear-gauge-range.md

 ## Add radial gradient colors to a range

-The gardiean colors can be applyed by using the shaderCallback property of range.
+The gradient colors can be applied by using the shaderCallback property of range.
 The below code snippet demonstrates applying a RadialGradient color to the range.

 {% highlight dart %}